Angineer/maak-tir/culture.md

 The Intellect and the Ego

 As is readily evident by now, there are many considerations for the burgeoning fighter.
 However, the very nature of such considerations should also be subject to the scrutiny of a successful warrior.

+<h2 id="religion">Religion</h2>
+### Major Deities
+Common in the Empire:
+- Pelor

+Common in the Wildlands:
+- Star-Beast
+- Desusyagr
+- Bowbahkar